F0lak/dm_open_ref/ref/world/proc/IsBanned.md

     [client.connection](/ref/client/var/connection.md) )

-By default, this procedure checks the \"ban\" configuration file.
+By default, this procedure checks the "ban" configuration file.
 If an entry is found for the current world (based on the value of world.hub), the parameter text is converted into a list (using params2list()), and the result is returned.
 Otherwise, null is returned.